Effi Briest (1974 film): Historical context

 While in the year of 1968 the student-led protests movement known as the German student movement or the movement of 1968, and the attempted assassination of their leader, Rudi Dutschke all occurred.
 These students were infuriated that many leaders of the Nazi regime continued to hold positions of power, as well as various restrictive legal reforms and their lack of power in the running of their universities.

 In the 1970s, the women's civil rights movement gained popularity and began to form an individual movement, having previously been a part of the student protests since 1968.

 Women were coming to realize that they were being suppressed by society's double standards for men and women.
 Perceiving the patriarchal nature of society, they aimed to change their position.
 This movement would ultimately prove successful when in 1977 legislation granted married women the right to divorce and the ability to work outside of home.

 Similarities between Effi Briest and 20th-century Germany were easily found, helping to explain the popularity of the book and its subsequent film adaptions there.
 During the 1970s, West Germany was being racked by civil unrest as people sought to effect change, among these movements was the women's civil rights movement, which became a major influence for the film, as it compared the repressive nature in society between 19th century Prussia and 1970s West Germany.

 Analysis

 As the double title of the film indicates, the ultimate purpose of the film is to analyze how a social system can restrict the freedom of people.
-During the Theodor Fontane's time, it was actually common to include a second title by adding an or statement.
+During the time of Theodor Fontane, it was actually common to include a second title by adding an or statement.
 With such an arrangement, the first title was usually the name of the main character, while the second is used to describe the social stigma being critiqued.
 However, Theodor Fontane did not include the second in the original novel Effi Briest, but was instead added by Fassbinder in his production of the film.